-Service Description Homemaker Chores Companion services Nursing Modigation oversight (as permitted under state law) Counseling and Training Medication oversight (as permitted under state law) Counseling and training serviced provided to the Members, families/caregivers, and professional and paraprofessional caregivers on behalf of the Member.
+Service Description Counseling and Training Homemaker Chores Companion services Nursing Medication oversight (as permitted under state law) Counseling and training serviced provided to the Members, families/caregivers, and professional and paraprofessional caregivers on behalf of the Member.
 Provided individually or in groups.
 Provided at the Member's home or an alternative site.
-Counseling and training activities include: Member care training for members, families, and caregivers regarding the nature of the disease and the disease process Methods of transmission and infection control measures Biological, psychological care and special treatment needs/regimens Employer training for consumer-directed services Instruction about the treatment regimens Use of equipment specified in the HAP Employer skills updates as needed to safely maintain the individual and home Crisis intervention Supportive counseling Family therapy Suicide risk assessments and intervention Death and Dying counseling Anticipatory grief counseling Substance Abuse Disorder counseling on coping skills to deal with stress caused by member's deteriorating functional, medical, mental status Companion Services Non-medical care, supervision, and socialization prior approved by a service coordinator and documented in the health action plan.
+Counseling and training activities include: Member care training for members, families, and caregivers regarding the nature of the disease and the disease process Methods of transmission and infection control measures Biological, psychological care and special treatment needs/regimens Employer training for consumer-directed services Instruction about the treatment regimens Use of equipment specified in the HAP Employer skills updates as needed to safely maintain the individual and home Crisis intervention Supportive counseling Family therapy Suicide risk assessments and intervention Death and Dying counseling Anticipatory grief counseling Nutrition assessment and counseling on coping skills to deal with stress caused by member's deteriorating functional, medical, mental status Companion Services Non-medical care, supervision, and socialization prior approved by a service coordinator and documented in the health action plan.
 Environmental Accessibility Adaptations (EAA) Physical changes to the member's home required by the HAP, Medically Necessary to ensure the health, welfare, and safety of the member, allowing the member to stay at home as much as possible.
 Without these adaptations, the member would require institutionalization.
 Includes: Installation of ramps and grab-bars Widening of doorways Modification of bathroom facilities Installation of specialized electric and plumbing systems